TeamJM/journeymap-docs/docs/en/client/full-screen-map.md

 ![Full-Screen](../img/full-screen.png){: .center}

-The full-screen map is a scrollable, customisable view of everything you’ve explored in your world so far.
+The full-screen map is a scrollable, customisable view of everything you have explored in your world so far.
 It provides access to a myriad of options which will be covered below, but you can also customize it in the [full-screen settings](settings/full-screen-map.md).

 ## **Basic Usage**